An Overwatch hacker in South Korea just got sentenced to a year in prison

 “Doing anything to manipulate your internal MMR or Skill Rating (i.e. Boosting or Throwing) is not fine,” Overwatch Creative Director Jeff Kaplan wrote in a forum post last year.
 “Penalties for boosting and throwing are about to increase dramatically.”

-The new sentence isn’t the first to be handed down by the Korean government for game-related hacking but given the fact that sentencing usually results in large fines, it is notably harsh.
+The new sentence isn’t the first to be handed down by the Korean government for game-related hacking, but given the fact that sentencing usually results in large fines, it is notably harsh.
 Laws meant to deter gaming hacks went into effect in the country last year and stipulate that violators may face up to $43,000 in fines and up to five years in prison.